nbursa/dashboard/README.md

 # Dashboard

 A responsive dashboard built with Vue 3, Tailwind CSS, Vite, and TypeScript.
-This project includes widgets for weather, to-do lists, a calendar, and news feeds... with a fully responsive layout.
+This project includes widgets for weather, task lists, a calendar, and news feeds... with a fully responsive layout.
 This project is in progress.

 ## Table of Contents